beego/beedoc/en-US/mvc/controller/params.md

 ## Automatic Parameter Routing

-Automatic parameter routing removes the need for boilerplate code like this.GetString(..), this.GetInt(..) etc. and instead, injects https parameters directly as method parameters and renders the method return values as http responses.
+Automatic parameter routing removes the need for boilerplate code like `this.GetString(..)`, `this.GetInt(..)` etc. and instead injects https parameters directly as method parameters and renders the method return values as http response.
 This works in conjunction with annotations to create a seamless integration.

 ### How does it work?